antoinedelia/cloud-optimist/cloud/content/posts/2025-01-20-how-we-built-a-cicd-strategy-that-onboards-100-python-projects-in-under-a-minute.md

 By tackling permissions, knowledge gaps, and inconsistent guidelines, we built a unified CI/CD strategy that now supports over 100 Python projects.
 It’s proof that with the right approach, automation is achievable for any organization

-What a long but satisfying journey!
+It’s been a long but rewarding journey!

 I hope this post proved the value of CI/CD, helped you understand what could prevent it from being applied, and gave you some ideas on how to implement a similar strategy in your organization!